 If you watch movies, you’ve probably noticed this kind of cop over and over again.
 Meet the friendly neighborhood beat cop.
 They know your name, frequent your local diner, and live down the block.
 But off-screen, a lot of police encounters actually look more like this.

 So why are Hollywood’s friendly beat cops so hard to find, and how can we make them a reality?
-If your experience with
+If your experience with police doesn’t look like the movies, you’re not alone.
+And to figure out why, we need to look at something called the consolidation movement.

 And the idea was that it was inefficient to have all these various communities have their own police departments, and we should centralize and consolidate into one large police department.

 Support for consolidation first got its legs in the 1920s and ’30s, when federal agencies were having trouble enforcing prohibition.
 They argued that consolidated police forces were needed to enforce federal laws, some going as far as calling for nationalizing American policing.
 That never happened, but federal interest in consolidation continued to grow, and by the 1960s, those small, friendly, neighborhood departments across the country were unifying into large, city-wide forces.
-This had the effect of spreading officers thin, in part because these departments heeded federal recommendations that limited what a good cop looked like, through what
+This had the effect of spreading officers thin, in part because these departments heeded federal recommendations that limited what a good cop looked like, through what were called professionalization standards, minimum requirements for employment on things like level of education or physical fitness.
+The same recommendations also called for relaxing residency requirements, meaning officers no longer had to live in the area they policed.
+Together, these new standards raised the bar for serving on many consolidated police forces.
+But they also raised the cost.
+And they encouraged consolidated forces to place serving officers in neighborhoods they weren’t familiar with, leaving areas with fewer officers patrolling communities they didn’t understand.

 You have a kid out after curfew.
 Does he get hauled home to mom, or does he get hauled to jail?
-Maybe they might have a little bit different perspective living inside the community, about whether or not something is even a
+Maybe they might have a little bit different perspective living inside the community, about whether or not something is even a problem, than an outsider would.
+And they can actually choose, then, to take advantage of these alternative mechanisms.

 You don’t have to worry about there being diversity, you don’t have to worry about there being potential for experimentation.
 You just figure out what the one best way forward is, and you implement it.
 And if there’s only one best way, what’s the most efficient scale for that program to be implemented then?
 It’s gonna be at the largest scale possible.

 Despite its serious flaws, consolidation continued to hold sway.
 The public administration literature just didn’t offer up convincing alternatives.
-And it wasn’t until the 1970s that
+And it wasn’t until the 1970s that consolidationists faced any real opposition.

 Ladies and gentlemen, I am honored and delighted to introduce to you Nobel Laureate Elinor Ostrom.

 Born into poverty in Depression-era Los Angeles, Elinor Ostrom was a dogged researcher, and routinely barred from male-dominated academia in her early career.
-Ostrom was
+Ostrom was undeterred, and went on to study how large structures of policing affected police quality, later becoming the first and only female to win a Nobel Prize in Economics for her broader body of work.

-Elinor Ostrom’s research pushed from whether the consolidation movement was right, in that, is it more efficient, did it better serve
+Elinor Ostrom’s research pushed from whether the consolidation movement was right, in that, is it more efficient, did it better serve community and the community needs?
+And she found that no, actually, communities that had their own police departments, or had smaller police departments, people in those communities were more satisfied with the police services.

 Kind of, you know, poked a finger in the eye of that idea that the expert was always gonna be better than the person who was on the ground.